Fellowship Schedule & Structure

 Being a spiritual space, Groundwork operates on a few broad agreements with The Lamborn Foundation:

-Much of the way we work is influenced by our friends at environmental centers around the world: Pun Pun Farm, The Mekong School, and Thai Plum Village in Thailand, Teatro Trono/COMPA in Bolivia, ABARI in Nepal, SECMOL in India, Bolad’s Kitchen in New Mexico and experiential education programs based here in the United States including Where There Be Dragons and NOLS.
+Much of the way we work is influenced by our friends at environmental centers around the world: Pun Pun Farm, The Mekong School, and Thai Plum Village in Thailand, Teatro Trono/COMPA in Bolivia, SECMOL in India, Bolad’s Kitchen in New Mexico, and environmental and experiential education programs based here in the United States including Mission: Wolf, Where There Be Dragons and NOLS.

 Still Have Questions?